-Note: The Life Principle-Based Reserves Under VM-20 practice note2 includes additional information regarding this topic.
+Note: The Life Principle-Based Reserves Under VM-20 practice note includes additional information regarding this topic.
+New editions of the Valuation Manual may be issued for each calendar year.
+In this section, references to the Valuation Manual are to the 2018 edition.